-- Between 1990 and 2010, global emissions of all major greenhouse gases increased (see Figure 1).
-Net emissions of carbon dioxide increased by 42 percent, which is particularly important because carbon dioxide accounts for about three-fourths of total global emissions.
-Nitrous oxide emissions increased the least—9 percent—while emissions of methane increased by 15 percent.
-Emissions of fluorinated gases more than doubled.
+- Between 1990 and 2015, global emissions of all major greenhouse gases increased (see Figure 1).
+Net emissions of carbon dioxide increased by 51 percent, which is particularly important because carbon dioxide accounts for about three-fourths of total global emissions.
+Methane emissions increased the least—17 percent—while emissions of nitrous oxide increased by 24 percent.
+Emissions of fluorinated gases more than tripled.

-- Energy production and use (including fuels used by vehicles) represent the largest source of greenhouse gas emissions worldwide (about 71 percent of the total in 2010), followed by agriculture (13 percent in 2010) (see Figure 2).
+- Energy production and use (including fuels used by vehicles and buildings) represent the largest source of greenhouse gas emissions worldwide (about 75 percent of the total in 2015), followed by agriculture (12 percent in 2015) (see Figure 2).
 While land-use change and forestry represent a net sink for emissions in the United States, absorbing carbon dioxide and offsetting emissions from other sources (see the U.S. Greenhouse Gas Emissions indicator), these activities are a net source of emissions on a global scale, largely because of deforestation.1

-- Carbon dioxide emissions are increasing faster in some parts of the world (for example, Asia) than in others (see Figure 3).
-The majority of emissions come from three regions: Asia, Europe, and the United States, which together accounted for 88 percent of total global emissions in 2012.
+- Carbon dioxide emissions are increasing faster in some parts of the world (for example, East Asia and the Pacific) than in others (see Figure 3).
+The majority of emissions come from three regions: East Asia and Pacific, Europe and Central Asia, and the United States, which together accounted for 74 percent of total global emissions in 2018.

 Increasing emissions of greenhouse gases due to human activities worldwide have led to a substantial increase in atmospheric concentrations of long-lived and other greenhouse gases (see the Atmospheric Concentrations of Greenhouse Gases indicator).
 Every country around the world emits greenhouse gases into the atmosphere, meaning the root cause of climate change is truly global in scope.
 Some countries produce far more greenhouse gases than others, and several factors—such as economic activity (including the composition and efficiency of the economy), population, income level, land use, and climatic conditions—can influence a country’s emissions levels.
 Tracking greenhouse gas emissions worldwide provides a global context for understanding the United States’ and other nations’ roles in climate change.